Businessman, community activist.

 He served on the Board of Governors of the University of Manitoba (1973-1974) and on the Board, Board Executive Committee, and University Senate and Senate Executive (1980-1984).
 Active in heritage matters in Manitoba, he was President of Heritage Winnipeg (2011), a founder of the Selkirk Bicentenary Committee (2012), President of the St. Andrew’s Society of Winnipeg (2012-2014), Trustee of the St. Andrew’s Society of Winnipeg Trust Fund, and Co-Chair of the Peguis-Selkirk Treaty Bicentenary Committee (2016-present), and a founding member of the Friends of Historic St. John’s Cathedral and Cemetery.

 He was a Board member of the Children’s Hospital Foundation of Manitoba (2008-2017) and the Children’s Hospital Research Institute serving as Chair of the Nominating and Governance Committees and as Board Secretary.
 He was Chair of the South End Advisory Committee of the Winnipeg School Division #1.
 He is a Life Member of the Winnipeg Squash Racquet Club and a Life Patron of the Manitoba Hockey Hall of Fame.
-He is a recipient of the 125th Anniversary of Canadian Confederation Medal (1992) and Queen Elizabeth II Diamond Jubilee Medal (2012).
+In recognition of his community service, he received a 125th Anniversary of Canadian Confederation Medal (1992), Queen Elizabeth II Diamond Jubilee Medal (2012), and Queen Elizabeth II Platinum Jubilee Medal (2022).

 In 1974, he married Judith Ann Marshall of Winnipeg and together they had three children.